SteeltoeOSS/Samples/MusicStore/README.md

 This application makes use of the following Steeltoe components:
 * Spring Cloud Config Server Client for centralized application configuration
 * Spring Cloud Eureka Server Client for service discovery
 * Steeltoe Connector for connecting to MySql using EFCore
+* Steeltoe CircuitBreaker to help prevent cascading failures from lower level service failures
 * Steeltoe Management for enabling management actuator endpoints that can be used by the Pivotal Apps Manager
 * Optionally uses Steeltoe Redis Connector to connect to a Redis cache for Session storage.
 Note: This is required if you want to scale the MusicStoreUI component to multiple instances.
 * Optionally uses Steeltoe Redis DataProtection provider to the cause the DataProtection KeyRing to be stored in a Redis cache.
 Note: This is also required if you want to scale the MusicStoreUI component to multiple instances.
+* Optionally uses Hystrix Dashboard for monitoring Circuit Breakers

 The default is to NOT use a Redis cache for Session storage or DataProtection KeyRing storage.
 Details on how to enable it are provided below.